-The BBC has featured three projects supported by the Wessex CLT Project: Christow, Toller Porcorum and Lyme Regis - together with the North Devon village of Croyde which, like many coastal communities, is planning to set up its own CLT.
+The BBC has featured three projects supported by the Wessex CLT Project - Christow, Toller Porcorum and Lyme Regis - together with the North Devon village of Croyde which, like many coastal communities, is planning to set up its own CLT.
 See the clips on this page.

 Christow CLT's project with Teign Housing in Teignbridge.
 The first CLT project on Dartmoor.
 5 minutes.

 Toller Porcorum CLT's project with Aster Group in West Dorset.
 3 minutes.

 Lyme Regis CLT's project with Yarlington Housing Group in West Dorset.
 Just over 1 minute with subtitles.

 Lyme Regis CLT's project with Yarlington Housing Group in West Dorset.
 1.5 minutes.

 Croyde is planning to set up its own CLT to help local families with affordable housing.

 - Wessex-supported CLTs have led the development of over 100 homes across Somerset, Devon and Dorset with over 250 more in the pipeline; all built by the CLTs' housing association partners on community-owned land.